ficusrobusta/Gene_Panel_Variant_Calling/README.md

 Navigate back to the working directory
 Remove any existing .sh.o and .sh.e files and the samples.txt file from previous runs.

-For these gene_panel files, the names sould have the following structure:
+For these gene_panel files, the names should have the following structure:
-${PROJECT}-*_S*_L*_R*_*.fastq.gz where the project name is defined by GC-JA-8284- which is the prefix to every sample followed by *_S*_L*_R*_*.fastq.gz
+${PROJECT}-*_S*_L*_R*_*.fastq.gz where the project name is defined by, for example, GC-JA-8284- which is the prefix to every sample followed by *_S*_L*_R*_*.fastq.gz

-You can then create a samples.txt file (three columns file which are: sample, fastq 1 , fastq 2) for specific project using the following command: bash $SCRIPTS/gene_panel/make_sample_list.sh GC-JA-8592 > samples.txt
+You can then create a samples.txt file, containing three columns: sample, fastq 1 , fastq 2,for the specific project using the following command: bash $SCRIPTS/gene_panel/make_sample_list.sh GC-JA-8284 > samples.txt

 If the file names do not have the project prefix, you can fix as follows: for x in *fastq.gz; do mv ${x} GC-JA-8284-${x}; done

-The samples.txt file should appear in the Tom directory.
+The samples.txt file should appear in the working directory.
 To check it's there and to see it's contents: cat samples.txt

 For each sample, this should list the following details: